 published the report Understanding Digital Footprints: Steps to Protect Personal Information o

 n how cybercrime is an ever-growing issue for state, local, tribal, and territorial (SLTT) law enforcement.
 With advancements in technology, coupled with the oversharing of personal information, law enforcement not only needs to ensure the public’s safety online but also be cognizant of the digital footprint that people are leaving behind.
 This document provides material designed to assist law enforcement personnel in protecting themselves and their families from becoming cyber targets: protecting personal information, cyber do's and don’ts, and links to further cyber training and resources.

-In October 2016, in partnership with the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice, the IACP launched its Center for Social Media
+In October 2010, in partnership with the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice, the International Association of Chiefs of Police (IACP) launched its Center for Social Media

 .
 The goal of the initiative is to build the capacity of law enforcement to use social media to prevent and solve crimes, strengthen police-community relations, and enhance services.
 IACP’s Center for Social Media serves as a clearinghouse of information and no-cost resources to help law enforcement personnel develop or enhance their agencies' use of social media and integrate Web 2.0 tools into agency operations.
 The Center works closely with the Defense Personnel Security Research Center (PERSEREC); the Criminal Intelligence Coordinating Council; and the Global Intelligence Working Group, the National White Collar Crime Center, the Office of Community Oriented Policing Services (COPS), U.S. Department of Justice, and IACP's committees and sections.